How did Barker & Dobson become one of the largest confectionery manufacturers in Britain?

-That year Keiller, the butterscotch and marmalade manufacturer, was acquired for £4.9 million.
+Keiller, the butterscotch and marmalade manufacturer, was acquired for £4.9 million in 1985.

-The highest selling lines in 1985 were Hacks, Victory V and Everton Mints.
+The highest-selling product lines in 1985 were Hacks, Victory V and Everton Mints.

-In 1986 Barker & Dobson acquired Budgens supermarkets, with 148 outlets, from Booker McConnell for £80 million.
+Barker & Dobson acquired Budgens supermarkets, with 148 outlets, from Booker McConnell for £80 million in 1986.

-In 1988 Alma Holdings acquired the heavily loss-making Barker & Dobson from Budgens for £9.75 million.
-The deal made Alma the fourth largest sugar confectionery manufacturer in Britain.
+Alma Holdings acquired the heavily loss-making confectionery subsidiary of Barker & Dobson for £10 million in 1988.
+The deal created the fourth largest sugar confectionery manufacturer in Britain.

-In 1992 Alma entered receivership, and Hacks and Victory V were sold to Cadbury for £3.1 million, who relocated production to their Trebor Bassett factories.
+Alma entered into receivership in 1992, and Hacks and Victory V were sold to Cadbury for £3.1 million, who relocated production to their Trebor Bassett factories.
 Barker & Dobson and Keiller were acquired by Portfolio Foods for £3 million.